lailabougria/workshops/designing-complex-business-processes-with-messaging/resources/service-boundaries.md

 An introductory article is available on [Particular Software's blog](https://particular.net/blog/secret-of-better-ui-composition).
 The full series is available on [Mauro's blog](https://milestone.topics.it/series/view-model-composition.html).

-### Micro-front ends

-A well-known approach is the [Micro-front ends technique](https://micro-frontends.org/), which is in many ways similar to the ViewModel composition approach.

 ## Talks to watch